How to Start, Grow, Measure & Monetize a Blog

-This is your first and only warning that this how to will be both EPIC in length and in detail.
-Over the course of the past 12 months I have been able to start, grow, measure, and monetize this very blog.
-A post like this would had saved me a lot of time and frustration.
+This is your first and only warning that this how-to will be both EPIC in length and in detail.
+Over the course of the past 12 months, I have been able to start, grow, measure, and monetize this very blog.
+A post like this would have saved me a lot of time and frustration.
 So today I am going to detail the entire process of creating a blog to ultimately flipping on the monetization switch.
 I am going to write the post that I wish I had when I launched Gen Y Finance Guy.

 There are likely four types of people reading this guide: